Capacity Planning Metrics: Tracking and Optimizing Agency Capacity Management

 Regular Monitoring and Reporting

 Finally, implement a routine for monitoring your metrics.
-This can be as simple as scheduling reports in your software — Productive, for example, can let you set up automatic project reports, sent directly to your email.
+This can be as simple as scheduling reports in your data reporting tools — Productive, for example, can let you set up automatic project reports, sent directly to your email.
 However you manage your process, make sure to allow for continuous improvement to account for changing future demands and internal capabilities.

 How Do You Benchmark Your Capacity Planning Metrics Against Other Organizations